HariSekhon/Knowledge-Base/best-practices.md

     - power cut at one geographic location

 The cost of doing this must be balanced against the value of the service - see [Budget vs Reality](#budget-vs-reality).

+Sometimes it's better to just live with the lack of redundancy if the cost outweighs the value.

 ## Use Version Control for Everything Textual - Code & Configs